Sample 1

 The Self-Driving Lesson

-I said that the Founding Fathers would be overwhelmed.
-But they would adapt.
-The swirl of scenery and cars would calm down.
-The double yellow lines would point them ahead.
+I said that the Founding Fathers would gasp.
+But soon, they’d adapt.
+The swirl of scenery and cars would settle in their brains to something normal.
+The double yellow lines would start to make sense.
 They’d filter out the unnecessary things.

 You may have noticed that we apply filters everywhere.
 It’s the mode we’re in throughout our lives.
 Here’s one way to notice it.